lakhoune/lakhoune/README.md

 # Hello <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 Glad, you made it.
 I'm Ben and I am passionate about Open Source Software.
 I am currently enrolled in a Master's degree at [RWTH Aachen](https://www.rwth-aachen.de/).
-During my 2 years of experience as a research assistent for [@rwth-acis](https://github.com/rwth-acis), I have developed a strong set of skills and knowledge.
+During my 2 years as a research assistent for [@rwth-acis](https://github.com/rwth-acis), I have developed a strong set of skills and knowledge.
 I am skilled in Data Mining and Full-Stack Development and have the great pleasure to be working on the [tech4comp](https://tech4comp.de/) project.

 - 😄 Pronouns: He/Him
 - 🌱 I’m currently learning: module bundling (rollup.js, vitejs,...)